cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 }

 :::note
 We include `--testnet-magic <NetworkMagic>` in the parameter for `cardano-cli query tip` because we are using a `testnet` node.
-If you intend to query `mainnet` network instead.
-Please use the `--mainnet` parameter instead and make sure your node is connected to the `mainnet` network.
+If you intend to query `mainnet` instead, please use the `--mainnet` parameter  and make sure your node is connected to the `mainnet` network.
 :::

-What you are seeing here is the local tip data of your node, In this case it means that you are synced up to `blockNo: 2598870` and `slotNo: 27149964`.
+What you see here is the local tip data of your node.
+This case, means that you are synced up to `blockNo: 2598870` and `slotNo: 27149964`.

-To know whether you are fully synced or not you can check the **Cardano Blockchain Explorer** of the relevant network:
+To know whether you are fully synced or not, you can check the **Cardano Blockchain Explorer** of the relevant network:

 #### Mainnet Explorer
 [https://explorer.cardano.org](https://explorer.cardano.org)